Skip to main content

-Our Public Relations and Corporate Communications MA is a highly specialised and focussed programme designed for those who want to pursue a career in the broader field of corporate communications and public relations.
+This course is ideal if you aspire to a career in corporate communications, public relations or internal communications.
+It offers a basis in business disciplines rather than journalism.
 This includes working for an agency or in-house for a company or organisation.
 Roles may include PR manager, internal/external communications or investor relations.

 Over the course of the programme, you will learn to: